Skip to main content

 Beans and Posho

-Everyday comfort food combining boiled beans with posho (maize meal).
-Affordable, filling, and nutritious staple for many Ugandan families.
-Beans often cooked with onions, tomatoes, and spices.
+Everyday comfort food: boiled beans with posho.
+It is cheap, filling, and a mainstay for many Ugandan families.
+The beans are usually cooked with onions, tomatoes, and spices.

 Chapati